barry-waldbaum-rl/reat-vm-setup/README.md

 Subnet Name | reat-subnet
 Subnet IP Address Range | 172.18.0.0/16

-2. Create a firewall rule for your VPC that allows ingress on all ports from all sources (0.0.0.0/0) to all targets.
+2. Create a firewall rule that allows ingress on all ports from all sources (0.0.0.0/0) to all targets.

-3. Create a base VM in the region where you want your instances to run (at the end of this setup page, you will take a GCP snapshot of this VM, generate a VM image from the snapshot, and save that image to create VM instances for students in the future).
+3. Create the base VM in the region and VPC where you want to run instances.

 Requirement  | Specification
 ------------ | -------------